everit-org/json-schema/README.md

 Format validators
 -----------------

-Starting from version `1.2.0` the library supports the `"format"` keyword (which is an optional part of the specification), so you can use the following formats in the schemas:
+Starting from version `1.2.0` the library supports the [http://json-schema.org/latest/json-schema-validation.html#anchor104](`"format"` keyword)
+(which is an optional part of the specification), so you can use the following formats in the schemas:

  * date-time
  * email